florisvlasveld/vea/README.md

 ## Daily briefing

 ⚠️ Note: Depending on how much data is being processed (calendar events, emails, tasks, notes, Slack messages), generating your daily brief may take several minutes or even significantly longer to complete.
 Some models may not be able to handle the amount of input data.
+To keep prompts concise, Vea ranks the loaded context by relevance and only sends the top entries to the LLM.
+Use `--full-context` in any command to disable this filtering step.

 ```bash
 vea daily \